Mikey7410/Mikey7410/README.md

 - 👋 Hi, I’m @Mikey7410
 - 👀 I’m interested in ...
 Light coding would love to learn to model
 - 🌱 I’m currently learning ...
 Always in SQF but coding on servers still kick my behind
 - 💞️ I’m looking to collaborate on ...
-AI spawning
+AI, spawning, and other stuff
 - 📫 How to reach me ...
 - 💞️ Projects ...
 Mostly Arma 3 FOA, AISS, SAMO, throwable Satchels, AI take of and landing on USS Freedom and Some respawn/spawning script's and others lol